-Paris - Women runners born with high testosterone levels enjoy a "significant competitive advantage", said a study on Tuesday that could reignite debate on the future participation of athletes whose gender was questioned.
+A new study, funded by the IAAF, found that women runners born with high testosterone levels enjoy a "significant competitive advantage" on the field.
+This could reignite debate on the future participation of athletes such as Semenya whose gender was questioned.

 Hyperandrogenism is a condition that causes high natural levels of the male hormone, testosterone, in women.